strongloop/strong-pubsub/README.md

 To distribute a message published to a topic, a client connects to a message broker.
 Client adapters allow pubsub clients to connect to various brokers.
-Clients can connect directly to brokers or indirectly using a proxy.
+Clients can connect directly to brokers or indirectly using a bridge.

 ## Adapter